 Communion: Individually packaged communion is available for pick-up at the church building.
-Communion will be provided onsite individually packaged in a designated area in the Auditorium.
-Offering is encouraged to occur online or mailed but can also be collected in a designated area in the Auditorium during service.
+Communion will be provided on-site individually packaged in a designated area in the Lobby.
+The offering is encouraged to occur online or mailed, but can also be collected in a designated area in the Lobby during service.

 Sunday PM: Suspended until further notice

 Wednesday Adult Bible Study: Zoom Meetings currently offered - See schedule at

 Wednesday Youth Bible Study: Zoom Meetings and an in-person class offered.
 Contact Youth Minister, Blake Hayes for details.

 Life Groups: It is still encouraged to use online/virtual methods for worship; however, if Life Groups want to physically gather the church gym and small fellowship hall will be available.
 Life Group leaders will be responsible for securing an available time slot and ensure CDC recommendations are maintained.

 Gatherings/Events: A maximum of two groups at the same time, Life Group or Ministry, can meet in the church building outside of Sunday Service hours.
 Life Group and Ministry leaders are to reach out to the church office to secure available time slots.
 Rooms available will be the small fellowship hall and the gym.